bigdiehl/recipes/README.md

+## Description

+This repo (a) recipe data in the 'recipes' directory and (b) contains functionality for generating a shopping list from that recipe data.

+## TODO
 Handle foods
     - Without any quantity at all (tortillas)
         - What if multiple recipes call for this?
 Make sure you get enough for both.